giddyyupp/wait/README.md

   publisher={Elsevier}
 }

-@inproceedings{Hicsonmez:2017:DDN:3078971.3078982,
- author = {Hicsonmez, Samet and Samet, Nermin and Sener, Fadime and Duygulu, Pinar}, title = {DRAW: Deep Networks for Recognizing Styles of Artists Who Illustrate Children's Books}, booktitle = {Proceedings of the 2017 ACM on International Conference on Multimedia Retrieval}, year = {2017}
-}
 ```
 ## Acknowledgments
-Our code is heavily inspired by [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+Our code is heavily inspired by [GANILLA](https://github.com/giddyyupp/ganilla).

 The numerical calculations reported in this work were fully performed at TUBITAK ULAKBIM, High Performance and Grid Computing Center (TRUBA resources).